 As more and more people move to globalised diets, it is vitally important to revalue and promote local food as cultural heritage, as the way forward to ensure future sustainable development and community well-being.

-The Food Film Menu aims to support interactive and innovative ways of giving visibility to the European Regions of Gastronomy and to their food heritage, by developing creative audio-visual content that can be shared.
+The Food Film Menu aims to support interactive and innovative ways of giving visibility to regions and to their food heritage, by developing creative audio-visual content that can be shared.
 The project gives visibility to different actors which are part of the food chain from production to consumption.
 Focusing on locality, sustainability and authenticity, the project guarantees a cross-sectoral dialogue among the audio-visual and the creative sectors.

 The main objectives of this project are to: